Dr. Lindsay Zanno

 Dr. Elizabeth Jones

-Project Coordinator, Cretaceous Creatures
+Project Coordinator, Cretaceous Creatures, NCMNS

-Postdoctoral Research Scholar, NCSU
+Postdoctoral Researcher, NCSU

 Dr. Thomas Cullen

-Former Project Coordinator, Cretaceous Creatures
+Former Project Coordinator, Cretaceous Creatures, NCMNS

-Project Research Assistant, Cretaceous Creatures
+Former Research Assistant, Cretaceous Creatures, NCMNS

 PhD Student, NCSU

-Haviv Avrahami is a doctoral student at NC State University and NC Museum of Natural Sciences.
+Haviv Avrahami is a PhD student at NC State University and NC Museum of Natural Sciences.
 He has a broad interest in the anatomy, paleobiology, ontogeny, and phylogeny of ornithischian dinosaurs and is describing a new (possibly burrowing) plant eating dinosaur from the middle Cretaceous period.
 He is passionate about engaging in opportunities to share paleontology with the public, specifically middle-school and high-school students from disenfranchised and underprivileged backgrounds.
 He hopes to present science as a tangible, realistic, and attainable career path for students with unconventional educational backgrounds, especially those facing adversity.
 Avrahami’s role in Cretaceous Creatures includes collecting the truckloads worth of microfossil rich sediment from Montana each summer and driving it back to NC, where he screenwashes the material down to a more manageable quantity for students to search through for microfossils.
 Avrahami helped build the architecture of the fossil decision tree pathway and other aspects of the fossil identification process.
 He used a combination of photogrammetry, advanced microscopy, and nano CT-scanning to create the high resolution images and 3D models of microfossils used throughout the online modules, website, and lesson plans.
 He also produced many of the digital art renderings used throughout the program.
 Additionally, Avrahami is responsible for cataloging and verifying the fossil identifications made by students during the program that will result in an original scientific database for paleontologists to study.

 Emi Bender contributed to the website’s visual design elements.